Lsyncd Alternative for Real-Time Sync

 While Linux gurus may like the seeming flexibility of Lsyncd, files may not be kept current across more than 2 servers unless relayed in a hub-and-spoke.
 And those 2 servers should contain smaller files and smaller numbers of files.
 Lsyncd +rsync is a good combo—if you want a free, open source scriptable tool that is not very reliable.
 Linux support includes Fedora or Red Hat via EPEL, Ubuntu, Centos, Debian, et al.

-That said, if you need to reliably sync large files or larger numbers of files in real-time—and across more than 2 servers—Resilio Connect is fast, reliable, and scales to as many servers as needed.
-Resilio Connect runs on Linux, is full cross platform, and automates deployment and sync of as many servers as needed, in real-time.
+That said, if you need to reliably sync large files or larger numbers of files in real-time—and across more than 2 servers—Resilio Platform is fast, reliable, and scales to as many servers as needed.
+Resilio Platform runs on Linux, is full cross platform, and automates deployment and sync of as many servers as needed, in real-time.

 Please get in touch with us to learn more about Resilio Connect.